- Dynamica Ropes

 Types of synthetic fibres

-There are many different synthetic fibres besides HMPE/Dyneema® e.g.:
+There are many different synthetic fibres besides HMPE and Dyneema® e.g.:

 Aramids (Kevlar)